Characters: Sonic the Hedgehog - Neutral Characters

 - Snark-to-Snark Combat: Anytime whenever Rouge fights with Knuckles and Shadow fights Sonic.
 Omega during his two battles with Mephiles.

 - Terrible Trio: Rouge is the leader (though after Sonic Heroes it says it's Shadow), Shadow and Omega (and at one point Metal Sonic) are the henchmen.

 - Took a Level in Jerkass: While Shadow and Rouge aren't the most pleasant people to talk to, Sonic Free Riders takes their antagonistic tendencies Up to Eleven.
 Shadow's ego and Rouge's greed are inflated to the point of Flanderization and they basically treat everyone around them like dirt.
-And that's not even going into the horribly apathetic way they treat E-1000B, working the poor robot to the point where his circuts are overheating from exhaustion.
-The other teams are downright disgusted at their behavior and Cream in particular practically begs them to get E-1000B fixed.
+And that's not even going into the horribly apathetic way they treat E-10000B, working the poor robot to the point where his circuts are overheating from exhaustion.
+The other teams are outright disgusted at their behavior and Cream in particular practically begs them to get E-10000B fixed.

 - True Companions: They're a surprisingly tight group.
 They provide both combat and moral support for each other.

 - Wild Cards: While they always end up doing the right thing, they're allegiances are shaky at best; Shadow fights whoever gets in the way of his goals, Rouge is only interested in jewels, and Omega attacks whatever the former two point him at.